People also ask:

 In short, sometimes you need an objective, experienced opinion to help you move forward.

-Professional organisers can offer that opinion, or help you discover options you wouldn't have known on your own.
+Professional organisers can offer that opinion, or help you discover options you wouldn’t have considered on your own.

 How do I choose a Professional Organiser (PO)?

-I hope that you have found thiis blog useful, and I very much hope that in 2020 you can achieve the changes that you need to create a beautiful home that you love & that works for both you & your family, in a practical way.
+I hope that you have found this blog useful, and I very much hope that in 2021 you can achieve the changes that you need in order to create a beautiful home that you love & that works for both you & your family, in a practical way.

-'I find my home relaxing, stress free, and somewhere that I love to return to after a hard days work.'
+‘I find my home relaxing, stress free, somewhere that I love be in, but also to return to.’